glossary

 Data stewardship The work performed by a data steward.

-Findable, Accessible, Interoperable, Reusable FAIR The FAIR principles emphasise machine-actionability (i.e., the capacity of computational systems to find, access, interoperate, and reuse data with none or minimal human intervention) because humans increasingly rely on computational support to deal with data as a result of the increase in volume, complexity, and creation speed of data.ref
+Findable, Accessible, Interoperable, Reusable FAIR The FAIR principles emphasise machine-actionability (i.e., the capacity of computational systems to find, access, interoperate, and reuse data with none or minimal human intervention) because humans increasingly rely on computational support to deal with data as a result of the increase in volume, complexity, and creation speed of data. ref1

-Incident Postmortem A framework for learning from incidents and turning problems into progress by bringing people together to discuss the details of the incident to explore why it happened, its impact, the actions that can be taken to mitigate and resolve it, and the actions to prevent it happen again.ref
+Incident Postmortem A framework for learning from incidents and turning problems into progress by bringing people together to discuss the details of the incident to explore why it happened, its impact, the actions that can be taken to mitigate and resolve it, and the actions to prevent it happen again. ref1

 In-vitro-in-vivo extrapolation IVIVE